Le Plantier de Costebelle: Baroness Hortense Pauline Husson de Prailly, Villa des Palmiers

-Family origins and onstruction
+Family origins and construction

 Hortense Chevandier de Valdrome (1813–1879) married in 1834 Baron Husson de Prailly (1804–1881), president of the civil court of first instance in Nancy and officer of the Legion of Honor.
 Both families originated from Lorraine.
-Hortense de Prailly’s father, Jean Auguste Chevandier de Valdrome, who had been elevated to the dignity of Peer of France under the July Monarchy, was director of the glassworks in Cirey-sur-Vezouze, thanks to his marriage, under the Empire, to a Miss Guaita.
+Hortense de Prailly's father, Jean Auguste Chevandier de Valdrome, who had been elevated to the dignity of Peer of France under the July Monarchy, was director of the glassworks in Cirey-sur-Vezouze, thanks to his marriage, under the Empire, to a Miss Guaita.
 (Note: The Von Guaita (or Guaïta) family originates from the Menaggio Valley near Lake Como.
 They later settled in Frankfurt and became co-owners of the Saint-Quirin glassworks.
-Hortense de Prailly’s father, Jean-Auguste Chevandier de Valdrome (1781–1865), was caricatured by Honoré Daumier in the series Célébrités du Juste Milieu.)
+Hortense de Prailly's father, Jean-Auguste Chevandier de Valdrome (1781–1865), was caricatured by Honoré Daumier in the series Célébrités du Juste Milieu.)

 Le Plantier de Costebelle in 1863; horse-drawn carriages can be seen to the right of the building.